Projects and Programs

 Education Working Group

-Recently, the Education Working Group took over the role of housing our two fellowship programs.
+The Education Working Group is the home to our two fellowship programs.
 The working group is currently strategizing to secure long-term support for these fellowships, as well as putting into motion several of our proposed plans taken from our NextGen proposal that focus on enhancing diversity in food systems education.

 Justice Working Group